“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 It is worth noting that male condoms are the only form of contraception to offer partial protection against STIs.

-No, Errin is a progestogen-only, continuous form of hormonal contraception that does not cause a monthly withdrawal bleed.
-You may experience some breakthrough bleeding or spotting when you first start taking it, but this is completely normal and usually goes away within 3 months.
-However, if you feel that you are bleeding particularly often or heavily, speak to your doctor or health worker for advice.
+No, Errin is a progesterone-only, continuous form of hormonal contraception that does not cause a monthly withdrawal bleed.
+You may experience some breakthrough bleeding or spotting when you first start taking the medication, but this is completely normal and usually goes away within 3 months.
+However, if you feel that you are bleeding too often or heavily, speak to your doctor or health worker for advice.

 No, Errin will not prevent you from contracting STIs, nor will any other form of hormonal contraception.
 The only form of contraception to offer partial protection against STIs is the male condom.

-If you start taking Errin on the first day of your period, it will start working within 24 hours, although you may choose to use additional contraception while you are still bleeding.
-If you start taking Errin on any other day, you will need to use additional contraception for the first 48 while it becomes fully effective.
+If you start taking Errin on the first day of your period, you will be protected immediately and do not need an additional form of contraception.
+If you start taking Errin on any other day, you will need to use additional contraception for the first 48 hours while it becomes fully effective.

 We’re a fully licensed pharmacy, with qualified doctors and happy customers